100 Beautiful Hebrew Girl Names: and Meanings

 Yocheved

-Yocheved was a natural do-gooder in the Bible stories, as reflected in the famous meaning of the name.
-Thus, Yocheved is a perfect name for parents who value how their baby girl brings them honor and how she glorifies God by being in their lives.
-Yocheved has cute nicknames as well, like Yochie and Chevie.
+Yocheved is a name of immense dignity, meaning God’s glory.
+As the mother of Moses, Aaron, and Miriam, Yocheved is one of the most significant mothers in history, representing protection and faith.
+It is a perfect name for parents who value how their baby girl brings them honor and glorifies God by being in their lives.
+While traditional, it can be softened with cute nicknames like Yochie and Chevie.

 • Origin: Hebrew, Jewish